-Rehabilitation at Safari is different than many other pet rehabilitation facilities.
+Rehabilitation at Safari is different than many other pet animal rehabilitation facilities in League City.
 At Safari we have “fear free rehabilitation” this means that we do not force your pet to perform exercises.
 When you force a pet, you cause emotional harm and fear.

 We set up obstacles of foam rubber blocks, peanuts and discs and encourage the pets to climb them in a fear free manner.
 This builds coordination and proprioception skills.
 We use water treadmills for the water buoyancy that helps to support the weight of the pet while the pet uses its limbs more naturally.